deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 ## Providing Liquidity (LP)

-Users can add liquidity through the `addLiquiditySingleToken` function of `PendleRouterV4`, which delegates the operation to the `ActionAddRemoveLiqV3` contract.
+Users can add liquidity to Pendle Markets to earn `PENDLE` emission rewards through the `addLiquiditySingleToken` function of `PendleRouterV4`, which delegates the operation to the `ActionAddRemoveLiqV3` contract.
 This process converts the deposited tokens to SY, uses a portion to acquire PT via `swapSyForExactPt`, and issues LP tokens representing a position in the PT/SY pool.
 Fees are collected and transferred to the Treasury.

 Liquidity removal is performed via `removeLiquiditySingleToken`.
 The LP tokens are burned, the user receives their proportional share of SY and PT, the PT are converted to SY via `swapExactPtForSy`, and the SY are converted to underlying tokens.
 During both addition and removal, the `PendleGaugeController` contract distributes `PENDLE` rewards to the market and the user.